 Major Public sector and private sector companies like Tata Steel, SAIL, ESSAR Steel, JSW Steel, JSPL and expanding their capacity.
-Currently Indian steel companies are producing 70 million tonnes of steel and by 2020 is expected to reach staggering 200 million tonnes surpassing Japan and USA.
+Currently, Indian steel companies are producing 70 million tonnes of steel and by 2020 is expected to reach a staggering 200 million tonnes surpassing in Japan and USA.

-The per capita consumption of steel in India is meagre 39 Kg compared to global average of 150 Kg.
-Hence India is long way to catch the global average and surely this can be indicative to demand rise of steel and scope of capacity expansion for Indian steel companies in years to come.
+The per capita consumption of steel in India is meager 39 Kg compared to a global average of 150 Kg.
+Hence India is a long way to catch the global average and surely this can be indicative to demand rise of steel and scope of capacity expansion for Indian steel companies in years to come.

 The Major challenges that the industry is currently facing are:-